 Provides references to detailed information about subjects that it introduces

-Shows, with tutorials and examples, how to develop and deploy a sample application
+Shows how to develop and deploy a simple Oracle Database application

 Chapter 1, "Introduction," describes the reader for whom this document is intended, outlines the organization of this document, introduces important Oracle Database concepts, and describes the sample schema used in the tutorials and examples in this document.

-Chapter 6, "Creating and Managing Schema Objects," introduces data definition language (DDL) statements, which create, change, and drop schema objects.
-The tutorials and examples show how to create the objects for the sample application.
+Chapter 4, "Creating and Managing Schema Objects," introduces data definition language (DDL) statements, which create, change, and drop schema objects.

-Chapter 7, "Developing Stored Subprograms and Packages," introduces stored subprograms and packages, which can be used as building blocks for many different database applications.
-The tutorials and examples show how to create the package of subprograms for the sample application.
+Chapter 5, "Developing Stored Subprograms and Packages," introduces stored subprograms and packages, which can be used as building blocks for many different database applications.

-Chapter 8, "Using Triggers," introduces triggers, which are stored PL/SQL units that automatically execute ("fire") in response to specified events.
-The tutorials and examples show how to create the triggers for the sample application.
+Chapter 6, "Using Triggers," introduces triggers, which are stored PL/SQL units that automatically execute ("fire") in response to specified events.

-Chapter 10, "Deploying an Oracle Database Application," explains how to deploy a database application—that is, how to install it in one or more environments where other users can run it—using the sample application as an example.
+Chapter 10, "Deploying an Oracle Database Application," explains how to deploy an Oracle Database application—that is, how to install it in one or more environments where other users can run it—using the application developed in Chapter 9 as an example.

 Oracle Database groups related information into logical structures called schemas.
 The logical structures are called schema objects.
 When you connect to the database by providing your user name and password, you specify the schema and indicate that you are its owner.
 In Oracle Database, the user name and the name of the schema to which the user connects are the same.